Eight ways to de-stress at your desk – Priory expert

 Women often had to juggle work with household duties and caring for family members.

-But there were a few factors that seemed to affect mental health no matter the person's gender.
-Older workers, workers who smoke, those who earned the least, and those who had the least control at their jobs tended to be more depressed when compared with other workers.
+But there were a few factors that seemed to affect mental health, no matter the person's gender.
+Older workers, workers who smoke, people who earned the least, and people who had the least control at their jobs tended to be more depressed when compared with other workers.

 Psychological problems, including stress, anxiety and depression, are behind one in five visits to a GP.

-Ahead of Stress Awareness Month (April), Priory expert Steve Clarke, a psychotherapist and therapy services manager at the Priory’s Life Works Hospital in Woking, Surrey, says: “Recent statistics on stress and burnout emphasise the importance of treating such conditions as promptly as possible, in order to improve the lives of those struggling to cope.
+Ahead of Stress Awareness Month (April), Priory expert, Steve Clarke, a psychotherapist and therapy services manager at Life Works in Woking, Surrey, says: “Recent statistics on stress and burnout emphasise the importance of treating such conditions as promptly as possible, in order to improve the lives of people who are struggling to cope.
 In the past year alone, a reported 74% of people surveyed had felt so stressed at some point, they had been too overwhelmed to cope with everyday tasks.

 He says there some things employees can do themselves to try and manage their own stress.